XORO123/fn-skin-swapper/README.md

 ## Troubleshooting

-- If the application is not functioning correctly or encountering errors, try
+- If the application is not functioning correctly or encountering errors,contact the owner of the github
+- we are making a discord server!!!!!